-Students enrolled in Springfield College Houston will be issued a student identification card with an assigned student identification number.
-This card is used for identification purposes in accessing college buildings and grounds, borrowing material from the Babson Library and attending college-sponsored events.
+Students enrolled in Springfield College Wilmington will be issued a student identification card with an assigned student identification number.
+This card is used for identification purposes in accessing college buildings and grounds, borrowing material from the Learning Commons (Springfield College library) and attending college sponsored events.
 The first Springfield College Identification Card is issued to a student at no charge.
 Replacements for lost or stolen cards will cost $35.
 Photos for identification cards are taken during the New Student Orientation.
-If you have questions about obtaining an ID card, please contact Benita Williams, (713) 681-1120 ext.
-104, email@example.com.
+If you have questions about obtaining an ID card, please contact Gwen Wilson, (302) 658-5720 ext.
+209, email@example.com.

 Safety on Campus

 Springfield College and the School of Professional and Continuing Studies is serious about safety at all of our campuses.
 Please visit here to register for SC Alert and Rave Guardian applications.

 For assistance in Title IX related issues, please contact Camille Elliott, Deputy Title IX Coordinator for the School of Professional and Continuing Studies at firstname.lastname@example.org or (413) 748-3978.

 Parking stickers are distributed each Saturday and Sunday on class weekends (only) by the administrator on duty.
 Students can park in the City Center parking, located on 11th Street.